 DeFi Guide: The Financial System Without Banks

-Imagine a fully automated kiosk that is open 24/7.
-You can exchange money there (swapping), deposit your money for interest (lending), or borrow money by providing collateral.
-This kiosk is not run by a person, but by a computer program (a smart contract) whose rules are visible to everyone.
+Imagine a fully automated vending machine that's open 24/7.
+You can exchange money, earn interest, or take out a loan.
+This machine isn't run by a person, but by a computer program (a Smart Contract) whose rules are transparent to everyone.
 No one can change the rules or deny you access.
-That is the core idea of DeFi.

 Swapping

-On decentralized exchanges (DEX) like Uniswap, you can trade any cryptocurrency directly for another without going through a centralized exchange.
+On decentralized exchanges (DEXs) like Uniswap, you can trade any coin directly for another.

 Lending

-On platforms like Aave, you can deposit your coins and earn interest from other users who borrow your coins.
+On platforms like Aave, you can deposit your coins and earn interest from other users who borrow them.

 Yield Farming

-This is an advanced strategy where you deposit your coins into liquidity pools to earn transaction fees and additional rewards.
+An advanced strategy where you provide liquidity to earn high rewards.

 Lido Logo